HNLMS Van Speijk (F828): History

 She is the seventh ship in the Royal Netherlands Navy to be named after Jan van Speijk, who, during the Belgian Revolution, blew up his ship rather than let it fall into Belgian hands.
 To honor him the Dutch king decided the Royal Netherlands Navy will always have a ship named after him.

-Activities
+Service history

 On 22 December 2017 HNLMS Van Speijk, during its term as stationed ship in the Caribbean part of the Netherlands, intercepted drug smugglers trying to smuggle 500 kg of cocaine.
 On New Year's Eve (2017–2018) Van Speijk intercepted 1,600 kg of cocaine during an operation in the Caribbean region.

-Laid up

 HNLMS Van Speijk was laid up from summer 2021 due to staff shortage.
+Since that time the ship has been mothballed and anchored at the Nieuwe Haven Naval Base.
+At the end of 2024 it was decided to reactivate Van Speijk and put her back into service in 2026.
+Before entering service the ship will undergo maintenance and several modifications to make her ready to once again perform as multi-purpose frigate that is specialized in anti-submarine warfare.

+Notable Moments

+Dutch Clubland music artist Candee Jay filmed "Back For Me" on the ship in 2005.